Pacific Heights Veterinary Hospital

 *May not be used with other offers.
 Restrictions may apply

-SurgeryIn our continuing efforts to offer the highest quality veterinary medicine, we are pleased to provide a wide range of surgical services for our patients.
-From routine surgical procedures, such as spaying and neutering, to more complex surgeries, we look forward to the opportunity to care for your pet’s surgical needs.
-Our staff is highly...
+- SurgeryIn our continuing efforts to offer the highest quality veterinary medicine, Pacific Heights Veterinary Hospital is pleased to provide a wide range of surgical services for our patients in Renton, WA, and surrounding areas.
+From routine surgical procedures, such as spaying and neutering, to more complex surgeries, we look forward to the opportunity to care

-Complementary MedicineAcupuncture, animal chiropractic and herbal remedies are considered “alternative therapies”.
-When used with “regular” or “western” medicine they are called complementary.
-We use these modalities on a case by case basis and per owner request.
+- Complementary MedicineAcupuncture, animal chiropractic and herbal remedies are considered "alternative therapies."
+When used with "regular" or "western" medicine they are called complementary.
+Pacific Heights Veterinary Hospital uses these modalities on a case by case basis and per owner request.
 Holistic thinking is centered on love, empathy and respect.
-Acupuncture, chiropractic and herbs have been shown to help significantly with...
+Acupuncture, chiropractic and herbs have been shown

 Years in Existence